-You may have heard money expert Clark Howard recommend that everyone should keep some cash at home in case there’s an emergency that affects our banking systems, but exactly how much cash should you keep on hand?
+You may have heard money expert Clark Howard recommend that everyone should keep some cash at home in case there’s an emergency that affects our banking systems.
+But exactly how much cash should you keep on hand?

 We went straight to Clark himself to get some clarification.

-How Much Cash Do You Need to Keep On Hand for an Emergency Situation?
+How Much Cash Do You Need To Keep On Hand for an Emergency Situation?

-Clark says that how much emergency cash you need is not a one-size-fits-all situation.
+Clark says this not a one-size-fits-all situation.

 “It depends on daily cash needs,” he says.
 “Figure you need to cover three days of ‘walking around’ money.
-Whatever you would typically charge or use a debit card for over a three day period, that’s what you need to have on hand.”
+Whatever you would typically charge or use a debit card for over a three-day period, that’s what you need to have on hand.”

 Here’s one way to figure out what your ideal amount of cash to keep on hand would be: